dive-into-machine-learning/dive-into-machine-learning/README.md

 You should also [join the Gitter channel for scikit-learn!]( https://gitter.im/scikit-learn/scikit-learn)

+For help and community in meatspace, seek out meetups.
+Data Science Weekly's [Big List of Data Science Resources](http://www.datascienceweekly.org/data-science-resources/the-big-list-of-data-science-resources) may help you.

 # Assorted Opinions and Other Resources

 The rest of the stuff that might not be structured enough for a course, but seems important to know.